rpajf/eventex-react-native/README.md

 $ yarn or npm install
 ```
 ## Android Emulator
+To start emulating your projects on a virtual android device acess https://developer.android.com/studio

 At first the app is optimized on android, on a terminal window, at the root directory type:
 ```